felipevgomes10/fe-blog-posts/posts/en/data-fetching-patterns.md

 ## Routes loaders

-Most ***modern client-side routers allows the applications to have a loader function that executes outside the framework being used, meaning that the loader is going to be executed before the framework render the page***.
+Most modern client-side routers allows the applications to have a loader function that executes outside the framework being used, meaning that the loader is going to be executed before the framework render the page.

 In [React Router Dom](https://reactrouter.com/en/main) since version 6, it's possible to setup a loader for each individual route as the following: